 1. Any course in a fifth-year program must receive prior approval from a fifth-year program advisor.
-2. A maximum of 15 extension or transfer units may be allowed; however, additional units may be approved through a petition process.
-3. Students must have a GPA that indicates they are from the upper half of undergraduate students in their degree area.
-See Student Teaching Office for specific GPA requirements.
-4. Fifth-Year Program Requirements: Select at least one course (or equivalent) from the first four of the following categories: - a.
+2. Courses used to fulfill requirements for credit toward a bachelor's degree will count toward a fifth year requirement.
+3. A minimum of 16 units must be completed in residency.
+4. Fifth-Year Program Requirements: Select at least one course (or equivalent) from the first four of the following categories.
+These program courses have a prerequisite of a basic teaching credential. - a.
 Educational Foundations: Historical, Philosophical, Social ED-CI 516, ED-CI 548, ED-CI 610, ED-CI 615 - b.
 Psychological Foundations of Education ED-CI 511, ED-EC 412, ED-EC 413, ED-EC 514 - c.
 Curriculum and Instruction ED-CI 520, ED-CI 530, ED-CI 531, or any advanced course in curriculum or instruction in a candidate's subject area - d.
 Special Education ED-SP 501 - e.
 Technology and Education ED-CI 560